 First AME Church

-The church is Methodist in doctrine and church government, and it holds a general conference every four years.
+The church is Methodist in doctrine and church government and holds a general conference every four years.
 It has about 3,500,000 members.
-Currently the African Methodist Episcopal Church is the largest Black Methodist denomination in America, with about 2.2 million congregants.
+The African Methodist Episcopal Church is the largest Black Methodist denomination in America, with about 2.2 million congregants.

 2,000 years of extraordinary achievement